Dhanu23T/yelp-sentiment-analysis/README.md

 # Yelp Review Sentiment Intelligence Project

 ##  Overview
 This project showcases a complete cloud-native analytics workflow that transforms raw Yelp review data into structured insights using **Snowflake**, **Python UDF**, and **SQL**.
 It simulates a real-world business scenario where stakeholders need to understand customer sentiment, business performance, and reviewer behavior at scale.
+Link to downlaod the dataset: https://business.yelp.com/data/resources/open-dataset/

 ##  Goal
 Enable data-driven decisions by: